ashraf1248/Sudan_Relief_Hub/README.md

 # Sudan Relief Hub
 In progress...
-Working on building a site that can offer valuable information about relief and safe locations in Sudan during the war.
+Working on building a site that can offer valuable information about the confilct in Sudan, and show safe locations.

+Completed:
+Map using Leaflet to show the danger level in different states.